Go to JKU Homepage

 Markus F. Peschl University of Vienna (AT)

 Markus F. Peschl is professor of Cognitive Science and Innovation at the University of Vienna.
-His focus of research is on the emergence of novelty (“Emergent Innovation”), 4E-approaches in cognitive science, future-driven organizational design, and on (organizational) enabling environments (“Enabling Spaces”) that are fostering knowledge and innovation work.
-He is co-founder of the Living Core Innovation- and Knowledge Architects and has published more than 150 articles and six books.
+His research focuses on emerging novelty (“Emergent Innovation”), 4E-approaches in cognitive science, future-driven organizational design, and on (organizational) enabling environments (“Enabling Spaces”) designed to foster a deeper understanding and innovative work.
+He is the co-founder of Living Core Innovation and Knowledge Architects, and has authored over 150 articles and six books.

 [Translate to Englisch:] Mann ©Markus Peschl